abinit/abinit/doc/tutorial/eph4zpr.md

 \end{equation}

-where $g_{mn\nu}^{2,\DW}(\kk,\qq)$ is an effective matrix element that, within the **rigid-ion approximation**, can be expressed in terms of the standard first-order $\gkq$ matrix elements by exployting the invariance of the QP energies under infinitesimal translation [[cite:Giustino2017]].
+where $g_{mn\nu}^{2,\DW}(\kk,\qq)$ is an effective matrix element that, within the **rigid-ion approximation**, can be expressed in terms of the standard first-order $\gkq$ matrix elements by exploiting the invariance of the QP energies under infinitesimal translation [[cite:Giustino2017]].

 At the level of the implementation, the number of bands in the two sums is defined by [[nband]]